ahoneybun/fresh-install-script/README.md

 # Dev Tools
 - Downloads Fish 3.0.0 release, installs dependencies, compiles it and sets it as the default shell.
+- Downloads and installs virtualbox latest release.
+(6.0 as of this update)

 Future ideas: